 The number of Rights each of the participant’s Saving Share entitles to depends on how the company has fulfilled the performance conditions during the measurement period.
+The measurement period is three years and covers 2020, 2021 and 2022.
 The performance conditions are based on the company’s normalised accumulated EBITA (“Group EBITA”).
 EBITA is the result before interest, and amortisations, also called operating profit.

 The determined levels of the conditions include a “minimum” level and a “maximum” level with a linear interpolation applied between those levels as regards the number of Rights that vest.
 The minimum level constitutes the minimum level which must be exceeded in order to enable vesting of Rights.
-Even if the minimum level is not exceeded, each participant will receive one Performance per Saving Share, under the condition that the total share return (Earnings per share, “EPS”) at the end of LTIP 2019 amounts to at least the EPS that Bravida had at the start of LTIP 2019 according to the adopted annual account for the fiscal year 2018.
 If the maximum level is reached, all Performance Shares will be allotted.
 Should the degree of fulfilment exceed the minimum level but still be between the minimum level and the maximum target, a linear proportional number of Performance Shares will be allotted.

 The Rights shall moreover be governed by the following terms and conditions: